How Spatial Memory Works And Is Lost

 Ahead, we'll delve into the concept of spatial memory, explore how it works in the brain, elaborate on spatial memory loss, and offer suggestions for addressing memory-related problems.

-Most of the research on spatial memory has been done on the animal kingdom, particularly rodents.
-However, there have been recent studies that have tested spatial memory in humans and determined that the same principles found in spatial memory in rodents also apply to humans.
+Most research on spatial memory has been conducted on animals, particularly rodents.
+However, recent studies have tested spatial memory in humans and found that the same principles observed in rodents also apply to humans.

 What is spatial memory?

 Spatial memory allows you to remember where things are both on a short-term and long-term basis.
-Any time you are remembering the location of an object or place, you are using spatial memory.
+Any time you remember the location of an object or place, you are using spatial memory.

 You use spatial memory even when you do not think about it.
 While some spatial memory is declarative, meaning you must actively recall it, other spatial memory is automatic and does not require specific attention to recall.